Devil's Reign: Devil's Reign: X-Men

 A news bulletin states that Emma Frost has been connected with a cold case murder.
-At the law offices of Harris, Oppenheim & Gallagher, Emma Frost is told by her lawyers that the case against her isn't great as Emma states that she has never committed child abuse.
+At the law offices of Harris, Oppenheim & Gallagher, Emma Frost is told by her lawyers that the case against her is not great as Emma states that she has never committed child abuse.
 Emma Frost then takes the time to recap on using an illusion of Invisible Woman, having a drink with Tony Stark, sending a telepathic message to She-Hulk that her client is guilty, and a visit to Nick Fury.
 She plans to settle the case.
 Years ago at the Hellfire Club, Emma Frost is visited by Elektra who needs help with a witness to one of Elektra's missions.
-She takes Emma Frost to the witnesses apartment.
+She takes Emma Frost to the witness's apartment.
 In the next apartment over, some criminals are attacked by a black-suited Spider-Man.
 Emma Frost evacuates the witness Isabelle as Elektra and Spider-Man fight the criminals.
 After reading Spider-Man's mind, Emma Frost advises him to help Elektra.
 Loading Isabelle into her limousine, Kingpin's men take some pictures as the newspaper states "Frost's Cold Case?
 Missing Girl Last Seen Alive With White Queen".
 In London, Emma Frost brainwashes some police officer into going for a swim in the river.
 She gets ambushed by Union Jack who plans to have her extradited back to New York City while asking if she did kill an orphan.